prague33/rought_draft/README.md

 python3 train.py --model-dir=models/homeproducts data/homeproducts
 ```

-when I run this command, suppose we are at directory `jetson-inference/python/training/classification`, and
+when I run this command, I am at directory `jetson-inference/python/training/classification`, and
 symbol links for `models/homeproducts` and `data/homeproducts` are setup to the right directories.

 If anyone wants to re-train the model, you can try changing the parameters to `train.py` to see how it goes.